mjll-codes/learning-tracker/learning-logs/2021-September.md

   - TO DO: Amend styling on profile page, do further study on media queries and container styling

   TODAYS HOURS: 2hrs 21mins

+### Monday, September 27, 2021
+  - Using w3schools CSS modules I was able to research and correct the styling issues from yesterday - see Personal Portfolio Page.
+  - I feel as if I have a better handle on CSS and how the styling wokrs together.
+My confidence is minimal but I feel like with more practice I will get there.
+  - Work was very busy this afternoon leaving me less time to spend on this than I'd like.

+  TODAYS HOURS:  1 hour